 We know what materials to avoid, but where do we go from here?
 Manufacturers are working to replace these problematic materials with cleaner options.

 Currently, there are a few choices, most notably polypropylene (PP), polyethylene, and PET.
 At ICPG, our primary focus has been on polypropylene solutions, particularly our XPP solution.
-We love XPP because it’s clean, food-safe, recyclable — even our high-barrier XPP with RE-BA — and can serve as a drop-in replacement for PS.
+We love XPP because it’s clean, food-safe, recyclable — even our high-barrier XPP with RE-BA — and can serve as an effective replacement for PS.

 Talk Clean and Food-Safe Packaging with the C.A.P.
 Pack